Permanent, Full Time

-The City of Whittlesea is one of the fastest growing municipalities in Australia and as a local government organisation we play a pivotal role in the everyday lives our community.
-Our vision is to make Whittlesea 2040: A Place for All by ensuring our residents can enjoy access to local services, facilities and infrastructure.
+The City of Whittlesea is one of the fastest growing municipalities in Australia.
+As a local government organisation, we play a pivotal role in the everyday lives of our community.
+Our vision is to make Whittlesea 2040: A Place For All by ensuring our residents can enjoy access to local services, facilities and infrastructure.

 Our staff are passionate, skilled and diverse, providing a great environment to work in and succeed.